Actualizado Reviewed

 • Streamline Ryan White HIV/AIDS Program eligibility verification processes for uninsured and underinsured clients.

-• Keeping the patient’s current knowledge base in mind, provide information about HIV, including the natural history of the disease, HIV viral load and CD4 count and expected clinical outcomes according to these parameters, therapeutic and prevention consequences of poor adherence, and importance of staying in HIV care.
+• Keeping the current knowledge base in mind, provide information about HIV, including the natural history of the disease, HIV viral load and CD4 count and expected clinical outcomes according to these parameters, therapeutic and prevention consequences of poor adherence, and the importance of staying in HIV care.

 • Identify and address language and literacy barriers.